NVlabs/pacnet/README.md

 Use `pacconv2d` (in conjunction with `packernel2d`) for its functional interface.

 #### `PacConvTranspose2d`
 `PacConvTranspose2d` is the PAC counterpart of `nn.ConvTranspose2d`.
-It accepts all standard `nn.ConvTranspose2d` arguments (e.g. kernel_size, stride, padding, output_padding, dilation), and we make sure that when the same arguments are used, `PacConvTranspose2d` and `nn.ConvTranspose2d` have the exact same output sizes.
+It accepts most standard `nn.ConvTranspose2d` arguments (including in_channels, out_channels, kernel_size, bias, stride, padding, output_padding, dilation, but not groups and padding_mode), and we make sure that when the same arguments are used, `PacConvTranspose2d` and `nn.ConvTranspose2d` have the exact same output sizes.
 A few additional optional arguments are available: , and also a few additional ones: